Skip to content

 The history of the emergence of the ancient city of Leeds goes back to the days of Roman rule.
 The name Leeds is derived from the word Ladenses, which means fast-flowing River.

-In the Middle Ages, Leeds was a large commercial market targeted by many merchants to sell their imported and locally manufactured goods; with the prosperity of trade, it witnessed tremendous civilised growth, which contributed to its incorporation to be part of the United Kingdom.
+In the Middle Ages, Leeds was a large commercial market targeted by many merchants to sell their imported and locally manufactured goods; with the prosperity of trade, it witnessed tremendous civilised growth, contributing to its incorporation into the United Kingdom.

-At the beginning of the 18th century, attention was given to constructing a railway in Leeds, a group of productive factories and mills used to grind grain, and chemical plant factories were also built, contributing to its economic progress.
+At the beginning of the 18th century, attention was given to constructing a railway in the city.
+A group of productive factories and mills used to grind grain were also built, contributing to its economic progress.
+Chemical plant factories were also built.

 The affairs of the city of Leeds are currently managed by a local authority represented by a city council, which helps implement all government and legal services.
 A group of private companies also provides the population with various industrial services.